By Morgan

 AW: Meeting and listening to new people who are equally hungry to learn!
 Being part of an experience where everyone is going to be enriched and fed and inspiring and inspired – that’s the best!

-You can hang out with Ali at the second ever Playwork Campference that will be taking place in Houston TX in February 2019.
-Register here, or if you have any questions, email suzanna@popupadventureplay.org.
+Ali was able to hang out with at the second ever Playwork Campference that took place in Houston TX, February 2019.